 The Emotional Weight of Multitasking

 The other problem with multitasking is that it’s freaking exhausting!
-Keeping track of a bunch of different tasks, objectives, or threads of thought all at once gets pretty overwhelming.
+Keeping track of different tasks, objectives, or threads of thought all at once gets pretty overwhelming.

 The weight of keeping up with it all at once would put anyone on edge.
-How many times have you felt yourself shutting down from the stress of trying to keep track of everything going on, only to feel it slipping by you all the same?
+How often have you felt yourself shutting down from the stress of trying to keep track of everything going on, only to feel it slipping by you all the same?

 Excessive context switching is mentally exhausting, but it is also emotionally draining.
 This exhaustion compounds as you feel less and less in control.